Landlords profit from your portfolio

 Consider a letting agent

-But, the larger your portfolio the harder it becomes for the landlord to manage the properties yourself and the more important it becomes to use an established and well respected property management agency.
+But, the larger your portfolio the harder it becomes for the landlord to manage the properties yourself and the more important it becomes to use an established and well respected letting agent.
+You should be always mindful of the letting agents fees and what is included in their service when deciding on which letting agent to use.

 “The best way to juggle multiple properties is to use a reputable agent to manage it for you,” says Rick.
 “It is becoming increasingly hard for private landlords to keep up-to-date with changing legislation.